From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Appendix

-are well-defined and càdlàg.
-It remains to show that the same holds when $s$ is irrational, and to prove that the frequencies are regular when $s$ or $t$ varies.
-We need to distinguish three cases.\\ 1- \Fin.
-The process $r\mapsto\hat{\Pi}_{t-r,t}$ starts with infinitely many blocks, and immediately after time $0$, comes down from infinity.
+Since $q \leq \frac{\ell\epsilon}{2}$, the first term on the right hand side is smaller than $\epsilon/2$ and therefore (\ref{Eq:BoundStopTime}) follows. \end{proof} To end the proof, we need to distinguish three cases.\\ 1- \Fin.
+The process $(\hat{\Pi}_{t-r,t},r\geq 0)$ starts with infinitely many blocks, and immediately after time $0$, comes down from infinity.
 Note that this property holds a priori on an event of probability one that depends on $t$, but the cocycle property allows to assert that the coming down from infinity holds for all $t$ simultaneously on a same event of probability one.
-After time $0$, $r\mapsto\hat{\Pi}_{t-r,t}$ evolves at discrete times since on any compact interval of time there are only finitely many elementary reproduction events involving at least two levels among the $n$ first, for every $n\geq 1$.
-Thus for $\bbP$-almost all $\omega$ and all $s < t$, there exists a rational value $q(\omega)=q \in (s,t)$ such that $\hat{\Pi}_{s,t}=\hat{\Pi}_{q,t}$ and the existence of asymptotic frequencies follows from the rational case.
+The jumps of $(\hat{\Pi}_{t-r,t},r\geq 0)$ are finitely many on any compact interval of $(0,\infty)$ since the jump rate of a coalescent with a finite number of blocks is finite.
+Thus $\bbP$-a.s. for all $s\in\bbR, t> 0$, there exists a rational value $q(\omega)=q \in (s,s+t)$ such that $\hat{\Pi}_{s,s+t}=\hat{\Pi}_{q,s+t}$ and the existence of asymptotic frequencies follows from the rational case.
 The limit

 is then obvious.
-Similarly, there exists a rational value $p(\omega)=p < s$ such that $\hat{\Pi}_{p,t}=\hat{\Pi}_{s-,t}$.
+Similarly, there exists a rational value $p(\omega)=p < s$ such that $\hat{\Pi}_{p,s+t}=\hat{\Pi}_{s-,s+t}$.
 It implies the existence of asymptotic frequencies for the latter along with the limit